hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

         - To fill any transparent areas with white 'background colour'
         - to create pdf to print easily
         - To reduce the file size

+    - color gradients
+        - types
+            - linear
+                - fills evenly across image
+            - radial
+                - (center -> outwards (along radii))
+                - fills with single line path
+                - fill starts at centre
+                - to outwards along all radii
+                - fills evenly along all radii
+            - elliptical
+                - fills with two line paths
+                - fill starts at center
+                - fills outwards
+                - along two directions away from the center
+                - can be skewed along one line or another
+            - conical
+                illusion that image is cone shaped
+            - square fills
+                - produce a start like view in color
+            - three color fills
+                - merge from one color into two (across the image)
+            - four color fills
+                - merge from one color into three (across the image)
+            - X color fills
+                - merge from one color into `X-1` colors (across the image)
+        - what to change of a filled shape?
+            - opacity
+                - from opaque to transparent
+            - fade color from one color into another

 ### Conversions